microsoft/hlsl-specs/proposals/infra/INF-0007-DXC-Vulkan-SDK-Release-Strategy.md

 ## Proposed solution

-Currently, DXC releases on Nuget, Windows through VPacks and on Github.
-There is infrastructure setup in place to make sure those releases are happening.
-The Vulkan SDK will not modify those release, it will just append to then.
+Currently, DXC releases on NuGet, on Windows through VPacks, and on GitHub.
+There is infrastructure in place to make sure those releases are happening.
+The Vulkan SDK will not modify those releases, it will just append to them.

-Vulkan SDK release should start with LunarG reaching to HLSL team, informing the SPIRV-Headers and SPIRV-Tools commit that shall be used to create a release from.
-From that point onwards, the Vulkan SDK release is just a process used to build and validate that a DXC binary is generating valid and correct SPIRV from such submodules.
+A Vulkan SDK release should start with LunarG reaching out to the HLSL team, informing them of the SPIRV-Headers and SPIRV-Tools commits that shall be used to create a release from.
+From that point onwards, the Vulkan SDK release is just a process used to build and validate that a DXC binary is generating valid and correct SPIRV from those submodules.

 Validation is done through testing, which is divided into 2 types:
-- **Unit Testing**: DXC codebase contains a series of lit, TAEF and googletests.
+- **Unit Testing**: The DXC codebase contains a series of lit, TAEF and googletests.
-- **Functional Tests**: The offload-test repository inside the LLVM org is the functional tests build by the HLSL team to validate clang and DXC generated code.
+- **Functional Tests**: The offload-test repository inside the LLVM org contains the functional tests built by the HLSL team to validate clang and DXC generated code.

 In order for a release candidate to be considered valid, all tests should pass.

-Once a valid candidate is reached, the commit that generated the candidate should be tagged and sent back to LunarG, they will be responsible to actually build, package and ship the binary that goes into the Vulkan SDK.
+Once a valid candidate is reached, the commit that generated the candidate should be tagged and sent back to LunarG, who will be responsible for actually building, packaging and shipping the binary that goes into the Vulkan SDK.

 ### Submodule Management

 The HLSL team will implement automation to make sure the SPIRV-Headers and SPIRV-Tools submodules stay up to date.
-This will allow to detect issues related to such submodules earlier than an actual release date.
+This will allow issues related to such submodules to be detected earlier than an actual release date.
 The details of such automation are not within the scope of this release.